The Ottoman Monuments in Athens are just a handful of monuments.

 There used to be 3 hammams in Athens but the Hammam of Abid Efendi (or Bath-House of the Winds) is the only surviving Ottoman-era at Kyrristou 8 st, very close to the Roman Agora.

-I really loved visiting it, I had no idea that such a wonderful building was in Plaka which I have passed by and had never noticed before.
+I loved visiting it, I had no idea that such a wonderful building was in Plaka which I had passed by and had never noticed before.
 I urge you to visit it as well as it is a real authentic experience from the old times.

 The Hammam of Abid Efendi continued working as a bath until 1965.
 Following its restoration, in 1998, it is now used for various exhibitions as a branch of the Museum of Greek Folk Art.